efigence/cracklib_reloaded/README.md

 ## Run script

-CAUTION: Using password as a script argument may not safe
+CAUTION: Using password as a script argument may not be safe

 ```
 $ ruby init.rb 'admin123'